kazuyaseki/graphql-codegen-yup-schema/README.md

     - graphql-codegen-yup-schema
 ```

-it will generate a yup validation object
+it will generate a yup validation object💪

 ```ts
 import * as yup from 'yup';